-This article was written by the Great British Mag editorial team on 6 January 2021.
+This article was updated by the Great British Mag editorial team on 29 April 2022

 Sitting an exam isn’t a pleasant experience but good preparation can help you manage your nerves and achieve the grades you want.
 In this article, we give you a step-by-step guide on how to successfully prepare for an exam.

 Create a revision plan

 TIP: Dedicate at least a week to each topic you have learnt in class, create a daily schedule and break down your learning into bite-sized chunks.